Generic Name: apomorphine (A-poe-MOR-feen)

 - if you have had a severe allergic reaction (eg, severe rash, hives, difficulty breathing, dizziness) to sulfites

-- if you have a history of low blood pressure, dizziness, fainting, heart problems (eg, irregular or slow heartbeat), a certain type of irregular heartbeat (eg, congenital QT prolongation), low blood magnesium or potassium levels, asthma, liver problems, kidney problems, mental or mood problems, sleep problems (eg, falling asleep without warning), blood vessel problems, or a stroke or other brain problems
+- if you have a history of low blood pressure, dizziness, fainting, heart problems (eg, irregular or slow heartbeat), a certain type of irregular heartbeat (eg, QT prolongation), low blood magnesium or potassium levels, asthma, liver problems, kidney problems, mental or mood problems, sleep problems (eg, falling asleep without warning), blood vessel problems, or a stroke or other brain problems

 - if you regularly drink alcohol or if you have a history of alcohol or substance abuse

 - if you are taking any medicine that may increase the risk of QT prolongation.
 Ask your doctor or pharmacist if you are unsure if any of your medicines may increase the risk of this type of irregular heartbeat

 Some MEDICINES MAY INTERACT with apomorphine.
 Tell your health care provider if you are taking any other medicines, especially any of the following: